gazaskygeeks/Coding-Foundations-course/coursebook/session-13/morning-challenge.md

-## <a href='#morning-challenge' id='morning-challenge'>Morning challenge </a>
+## Morning challenge

-Using `switch` case statement to write a script that outputs the number of days in a month based on the input month and year.
+Use the `switch` case statement to write a script that outputs the number of days in a month based on the input month and year.

 **Hint**
 There are four cases: